-Ten Tips to Riding Your Motorcycle Home from The Dealership
+Ten Tips On Riding Your Motorcycle Home from The Dealership

-You’ve just purchased a motorcycle from a local dealership – exciting!
-It’s now time to pick it up which for many can mean, riding your motorcycle for the first time.
-It’s not as easy as it may sound.
-Often motorcycle dealerships are located in congested city locations.
-Add to the fact that maybe you’ve changed your style of ride such as going from a cruiser to a sport-bike or duo-purpose to a touring type.
+You’ve just purchased a motorcycle from your local dealership – exciting!
+It’s now time to pick it up which for many can mean, riding your motorcycle for the first time and that’s not always as easy as it sounds.
+Motorcycle dealerships are often in congested city locations.
+And maybe you’ve changed your style of ride such as going from a cruiser to a sportbike or a larger touring model.
 Maybe this is your first bike or newly licensed and this is your first road ride.
-Bottom line is you’ve not had the chance to ride your motorcycle prior to pick up and you need some time to familiarize yourself with it.
+Bottom line is you’ve not had any experience on the motorcycle you’re picking up.
 With a good plan and these ten tips to riding your motorcycle home from the dealership – you’ll be at ease, prepared and ready to enjoy the ride.

 Taking the First Ride for That Unforgettable Experience

 Many dealerships offer a shuttle delivery option for an extra fee.
-But depending on how this is calculated, and if you live a ways away, you may end up paying a lot!
+But depending on how this is calculated, and if you live a fair distance away, you may end up paying a lot.
 Of course, if you have a friend with a van or truck you could try the same.
 But unless they’re competent in transporting heavy objects such as motorcycles, things could end up going wrong.
-And then there’s the option of your rider friend, husband or partner who could ride it home for you.
-But this is the moment that is to be yours – you should be taking the first ride for that unforgettable experience!
-So as most do, you opt for riding it home.
+And then there’s the option of your rider friend, husband or partner riding it home for you.
+But this is the moment that is to be yours – it’s you who should be taking the first ride!
+So, you opt for riding it home.

-Be aware that the sales person who will hand over the bike and keys to you will help in a run down of the bikes operation.
-However, far too often we’ve seen this done less than adequately.
-Furthermore you’ll tend to be on the receiving end of the sales persons ‘personal opinions’ of how things should be done which are not always warranted.
-Follow our ten point check list to ensure all goes safely.
+Be aware that the salesperson who will hand over the bike and keys to you will help in a run down of the bikes operation.
+However, far too often I’ve seen this done less than adequately.
+Furthermore you’ll tend to be on the receiving end of the salesperson “personal opinions” of how things should be done which are not always warranted.
+Follow our ten point checklist to ensure all goes safely.

 - PLAN YOUR ROUTE: Plan your journey and route ahead of time and stick to it.
 Plan this right down to the lanes you’ll use and ride in.
 This is easily done using Google maps which in ‘street view’ mode will allow you to take a virtual advance ride!
 Tip: travel as much as possible on straight roads to give you time to get a good feel for the new weight you’ll need to power and balance!